gavrie01/quiz_json/README.md

 In case someone uses this repo for studying and finds inaccuracies / obvious bugs, please do not hesitate to contact me.

+References:
 Background picture: https://www.freepik.com/
 by Benzoix

+Starting VIII there are questions generated based on this book https://web.stanford.edu/~jurafsky/slp3/ed3book.pdf

 PS please be careful and try to think independently when doing a quiz, all these question are self made and may contain wrong understanding